Republican insurgency in Afghanistan: 2023

-On 10 April, clashes in the Shatal District of Panjshir resulted in the death of AFF commander Akmal Amir and 8 of his subordinates.
-5 Taliban were killed in the fighting.
-The fighting reportedly started due to the Taliban launching a major military operation against AFF and NRF positions in the village of Henroh-Bala in Koklamy valley of Salang district in Parwan province.
-Fighting continued in the Salang district for the next few days, resulting in the death of AFF member Fahim Salangi and six other members of the group on 11 April.
-Another identified NRF commander found dead was Nasir Ahmad Andarabi.
+On 10 April, armed clashes in the southern part of the Salang Valley in Parwan province left at least eight Afghanistan Freedom Front (AFF) members and between 5 and 30 Taliban fighters dead.
+Those killed included AFF commanders Akmal Amir, Nasir Ahmad Andarabi, and Fahim Salangi.
+Several members of AFF were also taken as prisoners by the Taliban forces.
+According to reports, the fighting began after the Taliban launched a major military operation against AFF and National Resistance Front (NRF) positions in the village of Henroh-Bala, in the Koklamy Valley of Salang District, Parwan Province.
+AFF Spokesperson said that the Taliban forces had tortured and disrespected bodies of some AFF members.
+The clashes began in the evening and continued into the early hours of 11 April.
 In response to the clashes, on 14 April, the Taliban detained 100 individuals in the district for suspected collaboration with anti-Taliban groups.

 On 1 May, the NRF claimed its fighters killed two Taliban soldiers in an assault on a Taliban outpost in Parwan Province.
 The attack came two days after insurgents from the AFF killed two Taliban fighters and wounded another in an attack on a police station in Kabul.

 On 7 May, the NRF claimed that its fighters had killed 8 Taliban fighters and injured 15 losing 4 NRF fighters in Khost district of Baghlan Province.
 The clashes came after the Taliban conducted house to house searches in the Jangalak village causing a skirmish to break out between NRF and Taliban forces lasting up to 10 hours.
 The NRF also confirmed that the Taliban were using heavy weapons and barrel bombs during the attacks.

 On 4 June, the AFF conducted an attack in Baglan province, resulting in two Taliban deaths and four injuries.

 On 4 July, the AFF announced the killing of a Taliban member and the injuring of three other members in Kapisa Province.